-Apache Tika is an Open Source project, and one built by and maintained by a diverse range of contributors.
-We welcome contributions of all types to the project - not only code and fixes, but also documentation, testing, bug triage, user support, and more!
+Apache Tika is an Open Source project built and maintained by a diverse range of contributors.
+We welcome contributions of all types to the project - code, documentation, testing, bug triage, user support, and more!
 Send an email to the Tika development list if you're looking for somewhere to help.

 To download the source code for the latest release of Apache Tika, please see the Download page.